bytecodealliance/wasmtime/docs/cli-logging.md

 ```

 Wasmtime can also redirect the log messages into log files, with the
-`--log-to-files` option.
+`-D log-to-files` option.
 It creates one file per thread within Wasmtime, with
 the files named `wasmtime.dbg.*`.

 [`log`]: https://crates.io/crates/log